merogersdev/gla-firebase/README.md

 ## Goal

-Testing React + Firebase as an alternative to the MERN stack.
+Testing React + Firebase as an alternative to the MERN stack, and improve application as I learn more.

 ## Core Features